Honeywell International (NASDAQ:HON) Updates Q3 2022 Earnings Guidance

-Honeywell International (NASDAQ:HON – Get Rating) issued an update on its third quarter 2022 earnings guidance on Friday morning.
-The company provided earnings per share guidance of $2.10-$2.20 for the period, compared to the consensus earnings per share estimate of $2.16.
+Honeywell International (NASDAQ:HON – Get Rating) updated its third quarter 2022 earnings guidance on Friday.
+The company provided EPS guidance of $2.10-$2.20 for the period, compared to the consensus EPS estimate of $2.16.
 The company issued revenue guidance of $8.90 billion-$9.20 billion, compared to the consensus revenue estimate of $9.00 billion.
 Honeywell International also updated its FY 2022 guidance to $8.55-$8.80 EPS.

-HON has been the topic of several recent analyst reports.
-Wells Fargo & Company boosted their price target on Honeywell International from $180.00 to $183.00 and gave the company an equal weight rating in a research note on Monday, August 1st.
-Bank of America raised shares of Honeywell International from a neutral rating to a buy rating and set a $210.00 target price on the stock in a research note on Monday, July 11th.
-Cowen set a $205.00 price target on shares of Honeywell International in a research note on Tuesday, July 19th.
-Citigroup upped their price objective on shares of Honeywell International from $211.00 to $222.00 in a report on Friday, July 29th.
-Finally, Deutsche Bank Aktiengesellschaft reduced their target price on Honeywell International from $230.00 to $211.00 and set a buy rating for the company in a research note on Wednesday, July 13th.
-Six research analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
-Based on data from MarketBeat, the stock has an average rating of Hold and a consensus price target of $210.08.
+A number of equities analysts have recently issued reports on the company.
+Citigroup raised their price objective on Honeywell International from $211.00 to $222.00 in a research report on Friday, July 29th.
+StockNews.com upgraded Honeywell International from a hold rating to a buy rating in a research report on Wednesday, August 31st.
+Mizuho lowered their price objective on Honeywell International from $235.00 to $225.00 and set a buy rating for the company in a research report on Monday, July 18th.
+TheStreet upgraded Honeywell International from a c+ rating to a b- rating in a research report on Thursday, August 11th.
+Finally, Royal Bank of Canada raised their price objective on Honeywell International from $184.00 to $193.00 in a research report on Friday, July 29th.
+Five equities research analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
+According to data from MarketBeat, the stock currently has a consensus rating of Moderate Buy and a consensus target price of $210.08.

-The firm also recently declared a quarterly dividend, which was paid on Friday, September 2nd.
-Investors of record on Friday, August 12th were issued a dividend of $0.98 per share.
-The ex-dividend date was Thursday, August 11th.
-This represents a $3.92 dividend on an annualized basis and a yield of 2.04%.
-Honeywell International’s dividend payout ratio (DPR) is currently 53.48%.
+The firm also recently announced a quarterly dividend, which was paid on Friday, September 2nd.
+Investors of record on Friday, August 12th were given a dividend of $0.98 per share.
+This represents a $3.92 annualized dividend and a yield of 2.22%.
+The ex-dividend date of this dividend was Thursday, August 11th.
+Honeywell International’s payout ratio is 53.48%.

-In related news, CFO Gregory P. Lewis sold 5,011 shares of the stock in a transaction dated Thursday, July 28th.
-The shares were sold at an average price of $190.00, for a total transaction of $952,090.00.
-Following the completion of the transaction, the chief financial officer now owns 43,625 shares in the company, valued at $8,288,750.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-Insiders own 0.45% of the company’s stock.
+In other news, CFO Gregory P. Lewis sold 5,011 shares of the business’s stock in a transaction dated Thursday, July 28th.
+The stock was sold at an average price of $190.00, for a total value of $952,090.00.
+Following the completion of the sale, the chief financial officer now owns 43,625 shares of the company’s stock, valued at approximately $8,288,750.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+0.45% of the stock is owned by company insiders.

 Institutional Inflows and Outflows

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in HON.
-Covestor Ltd lifted its position in shares of Honeywell International by 101.3% during the 1st quarter.
-Covestor Ltd now owns 459 shares of the conglomerate’s stock valued at $89,000 after buying an additional 231 shares during the last quarter.
-AMI Investment Management Inc. lifted its holdings in Honeywell International by 16.8% during the first quarter.
-AMI Investment Management Inc. now owns 1,149 shares of the conglomerate’s stock valued at $224,000 after purchasing an additional 165 shares during the last quarter.
-Zions Bancorporation N.A. boosted its position in Honeywell International by 22.2% during the first quarter.
-Zions Bancorporation N.A. now owns 1,244 shares of the conglomerate’s stock worth $242,000 after purchasing an additional 226 shares during the period.
-PFS Investments Inc. purchased a new position in shares of Honeywell International in the first quarter worth about $255,000.
-Finally, West Family Investments Inc. bought a new stake in shares of Honeywell International in the first quarter valued at approximately $276,000.
-74.74% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently bought and sold shares of the business.
+Nomura Holdings Inc. grew its stake in shares of Honeywell International by 297.1% in the 1st quarter.
+Nomura Holdings Inc. now owns 60,297 shares of the conglomerate’s stock worth $11,673,000 after buying an additional 45,114 shares during the last quarter.
+Worldquant Millennium Advisors LLC boosted its stake in Honeywell International by 16.4% during the 1st quarter.
+Worldquant Millennium Advisors LLC now owns 142,166 shares of the conglomerate’s stock valued at $27,663,000 after purchasing an additional 20,071 shares during the last quarter.
+Wealthfront Advisers LLC boosted its stake in Honeywell International by 16.9% during the 1st quarter.
+Wealthfront Advisers LLC now owns 60,949 shares of the conglomerate’s stock valued at $11,860,000 after purchasing an additional 8,809 shares during the last quarter.
+Avalon Investment & Advisory boosted its stake in Honeywell International by 10.5% during the 1st quarter.
+Avalon Investment & Advisory now owns 172,163 shares of the conglomerate’s stock valued at $33,499,000 after purchasing an additional 16,368 shares during the last quarter.
+Finally, Cim Investment Management Inc. boosted its stake in Honeywell International by 6.3% during the 1st quarter.
+Cim Investment Management Inc. now owns 6,294 shares of the conglomerate’s stock valued at $1,225,000 after purchasing an additional 374 shares during the last quarter.
+Institutional investors own 74.74% of the company’s stock.

 Honeywell International Inc operates as a diversified technology and manufacturing company worldwide.
 Its Aerospace segment offers auxiliary power units, propulsion engines, integrated avionics, environmental control and electric power systems, engine controls, flight safety, communications, navigation hardware, data and software applications, radar and surveillance systems, aircraft lighting, advanced systems and instruments, satellite and space components, and aircraft wheels and brakes; spare parts; repair, overhaul, and maintenance services; thermal systems, as well as wireless connectivity and management services.